 All equipment will be cleaned before and after each class by our teams.
 As part of our additional safety protocols, children will be escorted as a group to wash their hands before and after each session as good etiquette by a member of the Little Space team during the registration and pick-up period of each class.
 In addition, we have installed hand dispensers around Little Space with Nilaqua, an alcohol-free sanitizer suitable for children.

 When Little Space NFF is closed, members are able to enter the adult NFF to purchase items.
 No children may enter the adult lounge or further into the adult club past the NFF counter.
-Please return to Little Space family lounge to consume your purchase.
+All NFF items need to be consumed on a take-away basis only.

 Will little ones have their temperature checked on entrance the building?